Fiscal Quarter (Q1, Q2, Q3, Q4)

 Since companies may operate on different calendars, quarters and quarterly reports provide consistency when making comparisons or tracking performance.

-Just like many concepts in finance, however, there are many cons of quarterly reports
+Just like many concepts in finance, however, there are multiple drawbacks of quarterly reports:

 Projections

-Companies often include forward-looking statements that project results they have yet to deliver.
+Companies often include forward-looking statements which project results that have yet to be delivered.
 Investors who act on this information may be disappointed the next quarter.
 This could lead to investors selling stock, adding to overall market volatility.

 Short-term

-Vocal critics of quarterly reporting have included investor Warren Buffett and bank CEO Jamie Dimon.
+Investor Warren Buffett and banking CEO, Jamie Dimon are famous vocal critics of quarterly reporting.
 Their primary complaint is that instead of focusing on long-term growth (which is in the better interest of shareholders), strict adherence to quarterly results puts unnecessary pressure on short-term results.

 Pressure